FACING the MANNEQUIN

 How do you view the use of ethnographic mannequins?

-Reconsidering this Scene was a direct effort to rethink the 1939 Old New York diorama.
-It adds further context and increases the accuracy of the scene.
+An intervention rethinking the 1939 Old New York diorama adds further context and increases the accuracy of the scene.

 [Photo credit] R. Mickens/AMNH.